opf/openproject/docs/getting-started/README.md

 Watch a **comprehensive OpenProject product introduction** video to learn how to work with OpenProject using traditional and agile project management.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ebc3lcSmncA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Frequently asked questions (FAQ)

+### Is OpenProject free of charge?

+We offer three different versions of OpenProject.
+Please get an overview of the different OpenProject Editions [here](https://www.openproject.org/pricing/).
+The (on-premise) OpenProject Community Edition is completely free.
+The Cloud and Enterprise Edition offer premium features, hosting and support and thus we are charging for it.
+Nevertheless, we offer free 14 days trials for the Enterprise and Cloud versions so that you can get to know their benefits.
+If you prefer to use the free OpenProject Community Edition, you can follow these [installation instructions](https://www.openproject.org/download-and-installation/), please note that you need a Linux server to install the Community Edition.
+It is always possible to upgrade from the Community to the Cloud and Enterprise Edition – check out the premium features [here](https://www.openproject.org/enterprise-edition/).